5l1v3r1/panthera/README.md

 # How requests are handled?
-1. Web requests are automatically handled by LWP including user agents issues.
+1. Web requests are automatically handled by LWP via Perl.
 2. DNS brute forcer uses Nmap with custom file.

 # Contact